Housing > Resident Resources > Terms & Conditions > Lincoln Park Student Housing Guide > Health & Wellness

 A minor incident or illness is a situation that does not require immediate emergency room treatment.
 For example, we recommend that if a resident has the flu, they should stay in their room and not attend classes or work.
-The resident should remain rested until they have been fever-free for at least 24 hours, but should communicate with instructors as soon as possible if missing classes.
-Resident advisors are available to help with any minor illnesses (e.g., if food delivery is needed).
+The resident should remain rested until they have been fever-free for at least 24 hours and communicate with instructors as soon as possible if they are missing classes.
+Resident Assistants (RAs) are available to help with any minor illnesses (e.g., if food delivery is needed).
 Residents can also contact DePaul Student Health Services (see below).

-If a resident experiences an emergency that requires intervention regarding an emergency hospitalization due to mental health or substance use concerns, the resident may be required to meet with Residential Education and the Dean of Students Office within three business days of the resident's return to campus.
+If a resident experiences an emergency that requires intervention regarding an emergency hospitalization due to mental health or substance use concerns, the resident may be required to meet with the Department of Housing & Residence Life and the Dean of Students Office within three (3) business days of the resident's return to campus.
 Residents in these scenarios may also be required to provide documentation from a licensed mental health provider.

 go.depaul.edu/healthservices to learn more.
 To discontinue the fee, contact the